kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 ##The Server config file

 With the client key business out of the way, it's time to configure the server.
-The good folks at [OpenVPN](http://www.openvpn.net) make some pretty great [sample configs](https://openvpn.net/index.php/open-source/documentation/howto.html#examples) available to us.
-Makes sense to start with them.
+The good people at [OpenVPN](http://www.openvpn.net) make some pretty great [sample configs](https://openvpn.net/index.php/open-source/documentation/howto.html#examples) available to us, so it makes sense to start with them.
 Copy the text for the server.conf and paste it into `/openvpn/server.conf` inside your jail.

 There is very little that will need tweaking in that file.
-Read through the comments, and adjust as you see fit, but I'd advise against making too many changes.
-Here is what I would recommend changing.
+Read through the comments, and adjust as you see fit, but you'll do well to avoid making too many changes.
+Here are some sections to consider.

 ###Local IP